 As discussed earlier, ETFs are another considerably low-risk option, which involves working with investment houses and investing in a fund.

 Funds are a collection of different products, and this diversity makes them comparatively safer than stocks but riskier than SSBs.
-Find out more on the best ETF in Singapore.
+Find out more on the best ETFs in Singapore.

 Singapore Government Securities (SGS) Bonds